osendott/arch-frost-gtk/README.md

 ## Arch-Frost Theme

-Numix-Frost theme customized with Arch in mind.
+Light GTK theme w/ Arch-blue highlights.

 If you're reading this on GitHub, and are using an Arch based distro, open a terminal and type: